asetalias/amibot/README.md

 - Integrating more features provided by the Amizone API
 - Allow students to schedule daily delivery of Class Schedule and Attendance
 - Class Schedule updates will be sent via WhatsApp message

+## Code of Conduct

+To maintain a safe and inclusive space for everyone to learn and grow, contributors are advised to follow the [Code of Conduct](./codeOfConduct.md).